saeedalam/jump-to-go/chapters/Chapter-10-Pointers.md

 ### Key Point:

-Passing a struct by reference avoids copying the entire struct, making the code more efficient.
+Passing a struct by reference (using pointers) avoids copying the entire struct, which is more efficient.
+In this case, `updateAge` modifies the `age` field of the original `person` struct.

 ---

-## **10.9.
+## **11.9.
 Summary**

 - **Pointers** enable direct manipulation of variables through their memory addresses.
 - **Passing by Value** creates a copy of the data, leaving the original unchanged.
-- **Passing by Reference** allows functions to modify the original variable.
+- **Passing by Reference** allows functions to modify the original variable by working with its memory address.
-- Use pointers judiciously to write efficient and clean code.
+- Use pointers judiciously to write efficient and clean code, particularly when modifying large data structures or working with structs.

 # **10.10.
 Exercises **